stephen1hong/custom-object-detection-yolov3-keras/README.md

  1. download yolo3.weights and yolov3.cfg
  2. run "convert.py  -w yolov3.cfg yolov3.weights model_data/yolo_weights.h5"
  3. generate your own annotation (e.g., train.txt) in the current project folder
-   * for example:
+   * Annotation format:
-    for signle object format: path/to/img1.jpg box_left,box_top,box_right,box_bottom,class_label (Note a space between .jpg file and box_left and no space betwen ",") for multiple objects format:
+     * for signle object in image: path/to/img1.jpg box_left,box_top,box_right,box_bottom,class_label (Note a space between .jpg file and box_left and no space betwen ",")
+    * for multiple objects in an image:
  4. generate a class name file and place it into model_data folder
     * For single object, class-label set as 0, class_name.txt containing the single object name
  5. generate your anchlor box estimates on your training dataset by running: python kmeans.py